Going passwordless with Passkeys: A guide for implementing passkeys in Next.js

 Building with Passkeys: A Practical Guide for Next.js

-This section outlines the process for integrating passkey authentication into a Next.js application.
+This section outlines the process for implementing passkeys on a website or a Next.js application.
 Our objective is to illustrate a clear path for setting up a passkey-based login system, focusing on fundamental concepts with minimal dependency on external libraries.
 This hands-on approach will help you grasp the fundamentals of passkey authentication.

 Step-by-Step Implementation